 Feed the People Farms is a member-managed LLC and an official union shop of the Industrial Workers of the World.
 We treat ourselves and the land with dignity.
 This ensures a cruelty free food supply and serves as an example to a currently exploitative industry that humane conditions on farms are not only possible, but just as successful.

-The Browns and the Shacklefords have been in Georgia and western North Carolina for over 200 years, and N. C. “Slim” Brown is a native of Georgia and has spent his entire life living in Atlanta and the surrounding Appalachian and Piedmont regions.
+The Browns and the Shacklefords have been in Georgia and western North Carolina for over 200 years, and N. C. “Slim” Brown—born in 1987—has spent his entire life living in Atlanta and the surrounding Appalachian and Piedmont regions.
 You could call him somewhat of an “heirloom” himself.
 Spending most of his young adult life as a factory worker and country and bluegrass musician in Atlanta, he began growing food in a small home garden in 2014, has expanded and explored each year since, and in 2017 received a Permaculture Design Certificate from the Regenerative Leadership Institute.

 From 2014 to 2017, Slim worked as a landscaper, gardener, and designer serving several Atlanta area clients; performed design and management for Bolton Urban Gardens; worked with marginalized growers to develop food autonomy plans in poor communities and food deserts as a member of the Westside Urban Agriculture Partnership of GA Food Oasis and Atlanta Community Food Bank; and oversaw Covenant House GA’s Help us Grow Program, providing homeless and at-risk youth garden therapy and education in agriculture, ecosystem restoration, and alternative employment (as well as access to natural food for shelter residents, heirloom seedlings for 20 community gardens, and produce for a partnering catering company).
 Slim currently grows food on family land in Carroll County and working to revitalize the old family farm with old family tools and folk-ways, and even varieties that his ancestors once grew.
 And yes, Slim still plays folk and country music in the area.